Safety scandals give foreign dairies a boost in China

 China is the world’s largest formula market and is expected to overtake the United States as the largest dairy market by 2020.

-Private equity firms Hopu, KKR & Co L.P. and Carlyle Group all took stakes in China dairy companies between 2008 and 2009.
+Private equity firms Hopu, KKR & Co L.P.
+(KKR.N) and Carlyle Group (CG.O) all took stakes in China dairy companies between 2008 and 2009.

 Hopu is winding down its fund, and exited as the lockup on its investment expired, but KKR and Carlyle have invested in technology and production systems to bring Western style milk production to China dairy firms, including importing cows.